 [Heading inserted by No. 56 of 2010 s.
 14.]

-100. Supervision and management
+100. Licensee’s duties

 (1) The conduct of business under a licence is always the responsibility of the licensee and shall be personally supervised and managed by a natural person, in accordance with this section.